NamDHay/NamDHay/README.md

 Small thing about me: I'm NamHuy but you can call me NamDHay(NamHuy but currently bad).

 - 🔭 I’m currently working on STM32, PIC, a little bit Arduino and ESP32.
 - 🌱 I’m currently learning C/C++, Kicad, Python.
+- 🤔 I’m looking for help with Kicad, OS, Linux
+- 💬 Ask me about protocol(UART, IIC, SPI, CANBus)
 <!--
 **NamDHay/NamDHay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.